Sayed-Modasir/Wifi_Cracker/README.md

 #### Attention!:

-> Note that to use this tool on your Telegram Bot , You also ChatID & BotToken .
-Because it will send information to the your Bot .
+> Note that to use this tool on your Telegram Bot , You also need ChatID & BotToken Because it will send information to the your  Telegram Bot.

 </p>